antriver/eslint-config-antriver/README.md

 ### Typescript

 The `typescript.js` file contains extra rules to use with a Typescript project.
+It no longer extends any base file because this caused issues with the parser options being changed when using it with Vue, so add that too.
 Add it to your extends list **in addition to** the base like this:

     {
         "extends": [
             "@antriver/eslint-config-antriver",

+            "plugin:@typescript-eslint/recommended",
             "@antriver/eslint-config-antriver/typescript"
         ]
+    }

+or with Vue:

+    {
+        extends: [
+            '@antriver/eslint-config-antriver',

+            'plugin:vue/recommended',
+            '@antriver/eslint-config-antriver/vue',

+            '@vue/typescript/recommended',
+            '@antriver/eslint-config-antriver/typescript',
+        ],
     }